 A starting point is the event or action that adds a contact to a Customer Journey.
-When you create a new Customer Journey map, the first thing you’ll do is choose a starting point.
+When you create a new Customer Journey map from scratch, the first thing you’ll do is choose a starting point.
 To learn about the different starting points, check out All the Starting Points.

 Each Customer Journey map can have up to 3 starting points.
 For example, you could have one starting point that adds contacts who are added to a specific group, and another starting point that adds contacts who buy a certain product.
 If a contact meets either condition, they’ll be added to the journey.